j-signorelli/su2-precice-pywrapper/README.md

 If you do not want to use this script, manually copy the files to the locations given in it.
 The environment variable needs to be defined as stated above, nevertheless.

 After copying the adapter files to the correct locations within the SU2 package, SU2 can be configured and built just like the original version of the solver suite.
 Please refer to the installation instructions provided with the SU2 source code.
 SU2 should be built with MPI support in order to make use of parallel functionalities and must be built with pywrapper functionality enabled.
 The script *installUpdatedWrapper* states recommended command sequences for both the configuration and the building process upon completion of the execution.

+To utilize the default FSI and CHT scripts, you may add the address to the *what-to-name* directory to your `PATH`.

 ## Running Simulations